SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [ParthJadhav/Verve](https://github.com/ParthJadhav/Verve) - Verve is a lightweight and blazingly fast launcher for accessing and opening applications, files and documents. ⚡
 - [ClusterVMS/rtsp-to-webrtc](https://github.com/ClusterVMS/rtsp-to-webrtc) - Converts an IP camera RTSP stream to a WebRTC stream
 - [cloudflare/quiche](https://github.com/cloudflare/quiche) - 🥧 Savoury implementation of the QUIC transport protocol and HTTP/3
-- [n0-computer/iroh](https://github.com/n0-computer/iroh) - A toolkit for building distributed applications
+- [n0-computer/iroh](https://github.com/n0-computer/iroh) - peer-2-peer that just works
 - [extism/extism](https://github.com/extism/extism) - The framework for building with WebAssembly (wasm).
 Easily load wasm modules, move data, call functions, and build extensible apps.
 - [eclipse-zenoh/zenoh](https://github.com/eclipse-zenoh/zenoh) - zenoh unifies data in motion, data in-use, data at rest and computations.
 It carefully blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining a level of ti
 - [Aelto/surreal-simple-querybuilder](https://github.com/Aelto/surreal-simple-querybuilder) - A query-building & utility crate for SurrealDB and its SQL querying language that aims to be simple to use